-Photos provided by The Grunow Family
+By Barb Krause | Photos provided by The Grunow Family

-He found the ideal place for a new ski hill: in his own backyard.
-Bill’s father had owned Val-Lo-Will chicken farm, the world’s largest supplier of fresh and rotisserie chicken, which closed in the mid-1950s.
-Bill built the ski hill on the Val-Lo-Will land; the ski chalet was constructed from a former chicken coop with A-frames added to the exterior.
-When Majestic Ski Hill opened in December 1957, there was a ski shop, cafeteria, bar and fireplaces.
+As a young man, Grunow was passionate about skiing.
+He decided to turn his favorite activity into a business, so he set out with Melita Frankfurth, another avid skier who he happened to be dating at the time, and began scouting the entire region.
+They found the ideal place for a new ski hill in Grunow’s own backyard.
+His father had owned Val-Lo-Will chicken farm, the world’s largest supplier of fresh and rotisserie chicken, which closed in the mid-1950s, leaving the farm’s site on the south shore of Geneva Lake unused.
+Grunow built the ski hill on this former Val-Lo-Will land; the ski chalet was constructed from a former chicken coop by adding A-frames to the exterior.
+When Majestic Hills opened in December 1957, the property contained a ski shop, a cafeteria, and a bar and lounge area with fireplaces.

-“The chalet would smell like burning wool because everyone was cold and wet and sitting so close to the fi re,” Arnold recalls warmly.
+“The chalet would smell like burning wool because everyone was cold and wet, and sitting so close to the fire,” Arnold recalls warmly.
 “Even though it was a chicken coop, it had quite a ski atmosphere when there was snow.”

-Bill and Melita had other businesses to keep them busy, such as Majestic Marine, a mobile boat service fleet.
-Bill passed away in March 2012, survived by Melita, three children, nine grandchildren and a legacy of memories for so many.
-As Fontana resident Ron Frankel recalls from his experience as the ski hill with the Grunows, “It’s like everything good that you experienced when you were young… You have no idea what you had until it’s passed you by.”
+Sadly, in March of 1988, the ski chalet burned to the ground.
+The $500,000 loss was uninsured and that proved the end.
+The Grunows had other businesses to keep them busy, including Majestic Marine.
+Bill Grunow passed away in 2012, survived by Melita, three children, nine grandchildren and a legacy of memories for so many.
+As Fontana resident Ron Frankel recalled from his time spent at the ski hill, “It’s like everything good that you experienced when you were young… You have no idea what you had until it’s passed you by.”